Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

-{In the assignment Table~\ref{tab:ass}, the Y(4390) observed in the $\pi^+\pi^-h_c$ channel is assigned based on its large decay ratio to $\omega\chi_{c0}$, with a corresponding theoretical mass of 4391 MeV.
-The Y(4390) could potentially be observed in the $\omega\chi_{c0}$ channel, which may motivate future experimental searches.}
+{The experimentally observed Y(4390) in the $\pi^+\pi^-h_c$ channel is assigned to the state with a theoretical mass of 4390 MeV in Table~\ref{tab:ass}, considering the large decay ratio to $\omega\chi_{c0}$.} The Y(4390) could potentially be observed in the $\omega\chi_{c0}$ channel, which may motivate future experimental searches.